KaneezFatima5/ReportsProject/README.md

 * Repots generation for exam results, admission list, academic records etc.

 ## REPORTING MODULE
-For reports generation in different file formats,
+For reports generation in different file formats, we have used freemarker templates and jxls for excels.
+In Order to convert HTML to pdf, java library 'openHTMLtopdf' has been utilized.
+For converting jxls to pdf gotenberg API has been used.